 Yes, it freezes well.
 Up to 3 months max though, you do not want a freezer burnt soup.

 I have plenty of soup of other soups on this site that would help anyone to feel better.
 One of which is my Vegetable Egg drop soup.
 It is absolutely delicious and healthy for you as well.

 Note: You can add egg noodles during the last 7 minutes of cooking if desired.
 And more chicken stock if your wanting more broth to the soup.
 Add more garlic and onion for more of an antibacterial boost.

-I am so thrilled you are reading one of my recipes, if you made this recipe i’d love to hear how it turned out!
-You can post a review/picture below or via Instagram and let me know.
-And by doing so you will be automatically entered into our seasonal CONTEST to win one of our great prizes.
-Winner will be notified via email within a week after the contest closes.
+If you make this recipe, I would love to hear about it!
+You can leave a 5 star review in the comments below!
 Thank you very much for reading and until next time see ya in the kitchen.
 Don’t want to miss a recipe?
 Sign up for our NEWSLETTER delivered right to your inbox!

 Notes: Feel free to add some "Orzo" pasta noodles and extra spices if desired.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 706Total Fat: 27gSaturated Fat: 7gTrans Fat: 0gUnsaturated Fat: 16gCholesterol: 319mgSodium: 1108mgCarbohydrates: 13gFiber: 3gSugar: 5gProtein: 103g

 Notes: Feel free to add some "Orzo" pasta noodles and extra spices if desired.